CORTSLAND/dataAnalysis/README.md

 Zip images with its label and project it to a 4X4 Matrix

 Part 3:
-Created a confusion matrix to see the predicted vs. actual.
+Created a confusion matrix to test the predicted vs. actual.

 Part 4:
-Used the elbow method to find the best k.
+Used elbow method to find the best k.

 Part 5:
 Implemented t-SNE to take the 64-Dimensional data to 2-dimensional for a better understanding of the data.